Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Specific Phobias.md

 For some people, the symptoms can be explained by a different anxiety disorder, such as obsessive-compulsive disorder (OCD) or post-traumatic stress disorder (PTSD).

 What can I do about my phobia?
-Phobias are highly treatable using relaxation methods and behavioral therapies.
+Phobias are highly manageable using relaxation methods and behavioral therapies.

 Though we can’t always stop our anxiety from making an appearance, we can take steps to notice our symptoms and regain control when they arise.